-2. Mark any wall obstacles in the drawing.
+- Mark any walls and structural obstacles in the drawing.

-4. Measure floor to ceiling in several clear sections.
+- Measure the floor to ceiling in several clear sections.
 Mark measurements on your drawing.

-6. Check all wall corners for squareness. - Measure 3 ft. out from corner of one wall and mark it on the wall.
-Measure 4 ft. out from corner of adjacent wall and mark that wall too.
+- Check all wall corners for squareness. - Measure 3 ft. out from the corner of one wall and mark it on the wall.
+Measure 4 ft. out from the corner of the adjacent wall and mark that wall too.
 Measure between the two wall marks.
 If it measures 5 feet, then it is considered square.
 Shims can be used for the new cabinets if any unevenness exists.

-7. Measure and mark any plumbing and electrical wall areas on your drawing, including wall vents, drain pipes in wall, light switches, ceiling fans, ceiling lights, outlets, phone jacks, etc. Measure their width and height, and then measure their location on the wall (width on both sides, height on both sides).
+- Measure and mark any plumbing and electrical wall areas on your drawing, including wall vents, drain pipes in walls, light switches, ceiling fans, ceiling lights, outlets, phone jacks, etc. Measure their width and height, and then measure their location on the wall (width on both sides, height on both sides).

-8. Measure and mark any freestanding appliances or other items like kitchen island, stove, etc. on your drawing.
+- Measure and mark any freestanding appliances or other items like a kitchen island, stove, etc. on your drawing.

 Notes on Measuring Your Kitchen for New Wall Cabinets and Base Cabinets

 Due to the complexity of measuring kitchen cabinets, you may find that you need several kitchen drawings to avoid a jumbled-up mess and confusion.
 This can be especially helpful if you are planning to change the layout of your kitchen during the remodel.
 You’ll have a sketched overlook drawing of your kitchen with wall details, fixtures, appliances, doors, windows, etc. You may need a vertical drawing for height information on the cabinet wall that includes wall obstacles and their precise measurements.